Wavelet Analysis of the Besov Regularity of L\'evy White Noises: Introduction and Main Results

-We then fix $0<p\leq \infty$.
+We then fix $0<p < \infty$.
 We assume that we have guessed the values $\reg_p(w)$ and $\rate_p(w)$ introduced in Section \ref{sec:intro}.
-Here are the main steps leading to the proof that these values are the correct ones.
+Here are the main steps leading to the proof that these values are effectively the critical ones.

 \begin{itemize}